 Africa Energy is a Canadian-based company whose common shares are traded on the TSX Venture Exchange under the symbol "AFE".
-The Company is an international oil and gas exploration and development company.
-As at June 30, 2016, Africa Oil Corp. ("AOC") owned 32% of the issued and outstanding common shares of Africa Energy.
+The Company is an international oil and gas exploration and development company that holds a 90% participating interest in Block 2B, offshore Republic of South Africa.
+As at September 30, 2016, Africa Oil Corp. ("AOC") owned 32% of the issued and outstanding common shares of Africa Energy.
+Subsequent to the end of the quarter, the Company completed a non-brokered private placement which reduced AOC's ownership to 29%.

 Early in 2015, the Company invoked a new corporate strategy to take advantage of the current downturn in oil prices and intends to aggressively pursue onshore and offshore upstream oil opportunities in Africa.
 Africa Energy has built a strong technical team which will be managed from a new office in Cape Town, South Africa.
 In line with this refocused effort, the Company changed its name to Africa Energy Corp. which was effective on March 12, 2015.
-Late in 2015, the Company, as part of its new corporate strategy, executed three definitive agreements which, subject to government approval required for closing, will result in the Company holding a 90% participating interest and operatorship in Block 2B offshore in the Republic of South Africa.
+In October, 2016, the Company acquired a 90% participating interest in an Exploration Right on Block 2B, offshore in the Republic of South Africa.